DanAlvares/rock-paper-scissors/README.md

 ## Conclusion

 Please let me know if you have any questions.
-Any feedback, good or bad, would be much appreciated.
+Any feedback / constructive criticism would be much appreciated.

 Thank you!